NCAS-CMS/cf-python/docs/source/field_analysis.rst

     'ncvar%ta']

-The :ref:`domain <domain>` metadata constructs of the result of a binary operation are unambiguously well defined: The domain metadata constructs of the result of a succesful operation are copied from the left hand side (LHS) operand, except when a coordinate construct in the LHS operand has size 1 and the corresponding coordinate construct in right hand side (RHS) field construct operand has size greater than 1.
+The :ref:`domain <domain>` metadata constructs of the result of a successful arithmetical operation between two field constructs are unambiguously well defined: The domain metadata constructs of the result of a succesful operation are copied from the left hand side (LHS) operand, except when a coordinate construct in the LHS operand has size 1 and the corresponding coordinate construct in right hand side (RHS) field construct operand has size greater than 1.
 In this case the coordinate construct from the RHS operand is used in the result, to match up with the data broadcasting that will have occured during the operation.

+.. _ambiguous-result:

-In circumstances when unambiguously well defined domain metadata constructs can not be inferred then an exception will be raised.
+In circumstances when domain metadata constructs in the result can not be inferred unambiguously then an exception will be raised.
 For example, this will be the case if both operands are field constructs with corresponding coordinate constructs of size greater than 1 *and with different coordinate values*.

-This will be made easier in a future release with a new function for combining such field constructs.
+In such circumstances, the field constructs' data instances may be operated on directly, bypassing any checks on the metadata.
+See :ref:`Operating-on-the-field-constructs-data` for more details. *(This will be made easier in a future release with a new function for combining such field constructs.)*

 .. note:: Care must be taken when combining a field construct with a